sudo-battlekafer/ansible-pve-automation/README.md

 create vaults

-Refer to API USAGE below for instruction on how to create user and API token
+Refer to API USAGE above for instruction on how to create user and API token

 `ansible-vault create group_vars/pvenodes/vault`